gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Used to get logged in user details
+Use this API  to get the details of a logged in user.

 *Success Response:*

+Success.
+Returns a JSON object with user details.
+Refer `UserObjectSchema` for more details.

 Schema: `UserObjectSchema`